err0r500/k8s-practice/cluster/step08.md

       }
   ```

+  you must then restart the pods for the new rules to take effect !

 </details>

-if your pods are able to ping each other, Congratulations !
+if your pods are able to ping each other, congratulations you've got a very basic (and insecure) working cluster !